-A conversation between OCS and Dr. Kristin Stuempfle, Department Co-Chair of Health Sciences, about HS majors and study abroad.
+A conversation between CGE and Dr. Kristin Stuempfle, Department Co-Chair of Health Sciences, about HS majors and study abroad.

 Dr. Stuempfle: I would choose the DIS Program in Copenhagen, Denmark.
 DIS has unique and excellent academic opportunities in the Health Sciences.
 Having visited the program and Denmark, I have really come to enjoy Danish people and Danish culture.
 I appreciate their healthy life style and good quality of life.
 Additionally, Copenhagen's location makes it a great gateway city to explore other parts of Europe.